“Where do you see yourself in 5 years?”

 Journaling is a reflective tool

 When I journal, it invariably makes my thoughts clearer.
-What seems at first like a situation that I can’t disentangle becomes easier to manage, once I’ve commit it to writing.
+What seems at first like a situation that I can’t disentangle becomes easier to manage, once I’ve committed it to writing.
 I can see clearly the constituent parts when they’re on paper, as opposed to in my head.

 Journaling helps track progress